Mercury Milan: Features

-Chassis
+Platform

 The Milan used the Ford CD3 platform; a variant of the Mazda GG platform shared with the first-generation Ford Fusion, Lincoln Zephyr/MKZ, Ford Edge and Lincoln MKX.
 Using a steel unibody, the CD3 platform is equipped with front-wheel drive.
 In 2007, all-wheel drive became optional on V6-equipped models.
 In front, the chassis uses a short-long arm (SLA) double wishbone front suspension and an independent multi-link twist blade rear suspension with front and rear stabilizer bars.

 Powertrain

-During its production, the Mercury Milan shared its powertrain with the Ford Fusion.
+The Milan shared its powertrain with the Ford Fusion.
 From 2006 to 2009, a 160 hp, 2.3 L, inline-four was standard, replaced by a 175 hp, 2.5 L, inline-four for 2010.
 A 221 hp, 3.0 L V6 was optional, with output increased to 240 hp in 2010.
 The Milan did not receive a counterpart of the Ford Fusion Sport, powered by a 3.5 L V6.

 The four-cylinder engine was equipped with a five-speed manual transmission as standard (the first manual-transmission Mercury sedan since the 2000 Mystique), with a five-speed automatic as an option.
 Through its entire production, the V6 was offered solely with a six-speed automatic transmission (shared with the Fusion and Montego).
 For 2010, the four-cylinder engines were updated with six-speed manual and six-speed automatic transmissions; the six-speed automatic on V6 engines was equipped for manually controlled shifting ("Select Shift").